TheGhostCoder0/hackermatch-sachacks5/README.md

 ## Viewing on the Web

-The application is hosted on Vercel, a platform that enables developers to host websites and web services that deploy instantly, scale automatically, and requires no supervision, all with no configuration.
+The application is hosted on Vercel, a platform that enables developers to host websites and web services that deploy instantly, scale automatically, and require no supervision, all with no configuration.
 You can view the live application by visiting the following URL:

 [https://hackermatch-sachacks5.vercel.app](https://hackermatch-sachacks5.vercel.app)